-Dr. Garza is taking several steps to address class size concerns:
+Dr. Garza took several steps to address class size concerns:

 On July 28, 2015, FCPS published Regulation 1302, which establishes new elementary class size standards and FCPS responses, including – if all else fails – the allocation of an additional aide or teacher position from the countywide staffing reserve to an elementary school with one or more large classes.FCPS Regulation 1302 applies to classes and instructional groupings for language arts, math, science and social studies.
 It was adopted after Dr. Garza proposed and the School Board agreed to add $3.1 million in recurring funds and $0.8 million in one-time money to the FCPS staffing reserve for the 2015-2016 school year.
 Under FCPS Regulation 1302, FCPS staffing reserve positions – perhaps including those not funded by the $3.9 million – will be allocated to schools whose principals comply with section III A of the regulation, which requires them to: